ningerdinger/TwoSimpleConnector/DigitalPower/README.md

 10)Copy this token and put it in the token variable in CBS.py and Glassdoor.py

 Glassdoor.py will require chromedriver.exe to work.
 Please download it here; https://chromedriver.chromium.org/downloads.
 Also make sure that the appropiate version of Google chrome is downloaded.
+The version needs to be compatible with the chromedriver version you downloaded.
+Instruction is on the chromedriver page.

 After downloading specify the path to your chromedriver.exe in Glassdoor.py